 In the past, people with low FICO credit scores typically had more trouble taking out loans to pay bills.
 It’s because this particular credit score has been the standard for credit checks – one of the things a potential lender might look at before qualifying you for a loan.
 Recently, though, the need for a good FICO score to secure a personal loan online has dwindled.

 FICO scores were first introduced in 1989.
-The early scores gauged a consumer’s likelihood of falling 90 days behind on payments during a two year timespan.
+The early scores gauged a consumer’s likelihood of falling 90 days behind on payments during a two-year timespan.
 Over the past few decades, FICO scores have been expanded to include factors like consumer habits and the general lending climate.

 According to Investopedia, FICO is an acronym that stands for the Fair Isaac Corporation, which is the company that originated the FICO score.
 It is a type of credit score that, “makes up a substantial portion of the credit report that lenders use to assess an applicant's credit risk and whether to extend a loan.”
+That means your credit score weighs heavily into whether you will get a personal loan.

 On a basic level, the FICO score is what many lenders use to decide how much of a lending risk an individual might be.
 The base FICO score ranges from 300 to 850.
 Industry-specific FICO scores range between 250 and 900.
 The higher your FICO score, the better.
 Not just because it means you’ll likely have a better chance securing a loan, but because it could also mean that your interest rate will be lower, too.
 There are three credit bureaus that keep credit scores - Experian, Equifax and TransUnion.